tpimentelms/tpimentelms.github.io/_publications/2021-08-02-modelling-unigram.md

 permalink: /publication/2021-08-02-modelling-unigram
 excerpt: 'This paper is about '
 date: 2021-08-02
-venue: 'Association for Computational Linguistics'
+venue: 'Findings of the Association for Computational Linguistics'
 citation: 'Nikkarinen I, Pimentel T, Blasi D, Cotterell R. Modeling the Unigram Distribution.
 In: Findings of the Association for Computational Linguistics: ACL-IJCNLP, 2021 June.'
 ---